scc-digitalhub/docs/user/docs/scenarios/mlsklearn/intro.md

 # Scikit-learn ML scenario introduction

 This scenario provides a quick overview of developing and deploying a scikit-learn machine learning application using the functionalities of the platform.
+This is scenario **3** in the *tutorials* repository.

 We will prepare data, train a generic model and expose it as a service.
 Access Jupyter from your Coder instance and create a new notebook.